Madsem2/Madsem2.github.io/index.md

 ## The analysis
 In this section, we'll delve into the analysis of SF Crime Data and explore key insights.
-The dataset contains observations of 37 different types of crimes but as a start we will only look at 14 different focuscrimes.
+The dataset contains observatinos of 37 different types of crimes but as a start we will only look at 14 different focuscrimes.
 We will also remove the year 2018 as only a fraction of the year is contained in the data.

 ## Bokeh plot for focuscrimes from 2003-2017:
 To get an overview of the different types of crimes, a Bokeh plot have been made for each of the focuscrimes (Figure 1).
 As the plot is interactive it's easy to quickly compare the tendencies for each of the crimes.
 The Bokeh plot shows the development for each crime type in the years from 2003-2017.
 For better comparison and for all crime types to be interpretable, the data has been normalized.